skranz/MarketAnalysis/README.md

   - Tests and False Discoveries: [https://mm.econ.mathematik.uni-ulm.de/public/ma-1d/](https://mm.econ.mathematik.uni-ulm.de/public/ma-1d/)

 **Chapter 2** contrasts econometric modelling with the typical machine learning approach and covers some prediction algorithms like random forests.
 We discuss which questions can be well treated as classical prediction problems and in which situations good prediction accuracy on a test data set may not be a relevant criterion for the actual question we are interested in.
-We also illustrate causal forests, which is a novel method to identify heterogenous causal effects in experiments.
+We also illustrate causal forests, which is a novel method to identify heterogeneous causal effects in experiments.

   - Machine Learning Intro & Lasso Regressions: [https://mm.econ.mathematik.uni-ulm.de/public/ma-2a/](https://mm.econ.mathematik.uni-ulm.de/public/ma-2a/)